gklyne/I-D/arcp/arcp.md

 Resolution protocol  {#resolution}
 -------------------

-This specification do not define the protocol to resolve resources according to the arcp URI scheme.
+This specification do not define a network protocol to resolve resources according to the arcp URI scheme.
 For instance, one implementation might rewrite arcp URIs to localized paths in a temporary directory, while another implementation might use an embedded HTTP server.

-It is envisioned that an implementation will have extracted or opened an archive in advance, and assigned it an appropriate authority according to [Authority](#authority).
-Such an implementation can then resolve arcp URIs, e.g. by using in-memory access or mapping paths to the extracted archive on the local file system.
+It is envisioned that an implementation will have accessed an archive in advance, and assigned it an appropriate authority according to [Authority](#authority).
+Such an implementation can then resolve arcp URIs, e.g. by using in-memory archive access or mapping arcp paths to the the local file system.

 Implementations that support resolving arcp URIs SHOULD:

 1. Fail with the equivalent of _Not Found_ if the authority is unknown.
 2. Fail with the equivalent of _Gone_ if the authority is known, but the content of the archive is no longer available.
-3. Fail with the equivalent of _Not Found_ if the path does not map to a file or directory within the archive.
+3. Fail with the equivalent of _Not Found_ if the path does not map to a resource within the archive.
 4. Return the corresponding (potentially uncompressed) bytestream if the path maps to a file within the archive.
 5. Return an appropriate directory listing if the path maps to a directory within the archive.
 6. Return an appropriate directory listing of the archive's root directory if the path is `/`.

+Implementations MAY support other ways to resolve arcp URIs, e.g. query parameters or content negotiation.

 Not all archive formats or implementations will have the concept of a directory listing, in which case